 Another situational question, that you must answer citing real-life examples.

-Answer: The toughest thing about being a nurse is to deal with the people involved with the patient.
+Answer: The toughest thing about being a nurse is dealing with the people involved with the patient.
 You have to be firm yet gentle with them in breaking down the bad news.
 I understand my duties as a nurse, I have to inform the family of the progress (or lack of) of their loved ones, keep them updated on their medical condition and also take care of the medical formalities involved in such cases.

 12. How would you deal with a patient who is not happy with the services of the hospital?